DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Advocacy strategy often relies on informal knowledge of committee dynamics and past experience.
 This system makes those structural patterns measurable.
 An advocacy organization can see that provisions framed in mandatory regulatory terms have historically been rewritten in conference when originating in a particular committee, while similar policy goals framed as pilot programs have higher survival rates.
 They can see that policy ideas introduced repeatedly but failing formally often reappear inside omnibus vehicles.
 Strategy becomes evidence-based—grounded in the observable institutional record rather than anecdote.

 The same applies to the literature on omnibus and unorthodox lawmaking.
-Existing studies have addressed this through case analysis and bill-level text similarity (Krutz 2001; Casas et al. 2020; Eatough and Preece 2025).
+Existing studies rely heavily on case studies and bill-level comparisons.
 With provision-level lineage, scholars can measure what share of enacted text originated outside the final vehicle, quantify how much conference reports diverge from chamber-passed language, and detect when formally failed measures contribute enacted text through the ghost bill dynamic—across the full legislative record rather than selected cases.

 Beyond testing existing theories, the framework opens research spaces that did not previously exist.
 Provision-level policy evolution: how enforcement clauses, definitions, regulatory structures, and grant formulas mutate across decades.
 Institutional filtering by text type: whether redistributive provisions are filtered earlier than regulatory provisions, whether definitional sections are more durable than enforcement clauses.
 Structural residuals as political intervention: if a structural survival model shows systematic deviations—provisions that survive despite high predicted death risk—those residuals may signal political intervention, becoming a measurable object in themselves.